romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 > ❤️ the way you handled the corner case for users with temporary passwords, very clever :)

 > I wasn't aware of the `zero?` method on number.
-So useful !
+So useful!
 I'll start using it from now on.

 ### Offer help

 When I give feedback that implies substantial or very specific rework, I like to offer my help to the pull request author to implement the changes.

 > I deeply feel that the Composite pattern would be a great fit for this implementation.
-What do you think about it ?
-Do you want to do some pair-programming together over it ?
+What do you think about it?
+Do you want to do some pair-programming together over it?

 ### Don't bother with code styling